KriperPlay/nGIF/README.md

 • Image Management: Users can add multiple images to the project and remove them as needed.

-• GIF Creation: Users can create a GIF from the selected images and specify the duration for each frame.
+• GIF Creation: Users can create a GIF from the selected images and specify the duration for all frames.

 • File Saving: The application allows users to save the created GIF to a specified location.